spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Content Items

 The [Content Items](/docs/scos/dev/feature-walkthroughs/{{page.version}}/content-items-feature-walkthrough/content-items-feature-walkthrough.html) feature creates an abstraction layer for content management in the Back Office.
-It allows content managers to create and preserve small content pieces, which can be inserted into CMS blocks and then into Storefront pages.
+It lets content managers create and preserve small content pieces, which can be inserted into CMS blocks and then into Storefront pages.

 ### Content item types: module relations